z3z1ma/dbt-feature-flags/README.md

 ## Usage

-This integration uses Harness Feature Flags by default.
+This integration uses a mock client by default.
+The mock client serves up (optionally user-specified) defaults.
+These defaults can be defined centrally via `vars` which provides a 2-layer approach for more advanced uses, or alternatively they can be specified inline, statically.
+Execution with the mock client is only enabled so projects using dbt-feature-flags are _always_ executable regardless of being connected to a provider.
+Harness Feature Flags is the recommended provider.
 Sign up [here](https://harness.io/products/feature-flags).
 It's free to use and provides the interface for controlling your feature flags.

 Interface
 ![flow](https://files.helpdocs.io/kw8ldg1itf/articles/1j7pdkqh7j/1657792368788/screenshot-2022-07-14-at-10-52-03.png)